-Feeling like you might lose your shit if 2020 doesn’t start getting its act together?
+Feeling like you might lose your shit if 2020/2021/2022 doesn’t start getting its act together?
 I feel you.
-This year has been a train wreck for all of us, and honestly, it’s more important than ever to stop telling yourself that your problems don’t qualify for therapy and tend to your emotional and mental health alongside your physical well-being – and you don’t need to wait for things to go back to normal – whatever that means.
+These years have been a train wreck for all of us, and honestly, it’s more important than ever to stop telling yourself that your problems don’t qualify for therapy and start tending to your internal well-being – and you don’t need to wait for things to go back to normal (whatever that means).
 Online counseling is an option.

 My top priorities are your mental and emotional health as well as your physical safety/wellness – please know that one doesn’t have to come at the expense of the other.

 I offer online counseling sessions – which means you can meet with me and it will feel like a Skype or FaceTime call (but it will really be through a HIPAA secure video connection).
-This is perfect for when one of us is sick, the weather isn’t cooperating, or ya know, we’re under a bunch of stay-at-home orders until further notice.
+This is perfect for when one of us is sick, the weather isn’t cooperating, or ya know, there’s a global pandemic with the audacity to just.never.end.

 Online therapy can be more than in-person therapy’s crappy substitute teacher.
 In fact, some people prefer online therapy.
-Whatever your feelings are about online therapy, use the guidelines below to get ready for an online session to help you get the most from your time with your therapist.
+Whatever your feelings are, use the guidelines below to get ready for an online session to help you get the most from your time with your therapist.